mpdude/design-system-bundle-challenges-poc/README.md

 How can we install a PHP package through Composer, and then

-* follow NPM dependencies declared by the version installed,
+* also fetch NPM dependencies declared by the version installed,
 * refer to SCSS files _in_ that package
 * refer to other SCSS files in NPM packages required _by_ that package
 * avoid mixing incompatible library versions _across_ NPM packages?